St. Louis Tire Blowout Accident Attorneys

-The Tire Blowout Accident Lawyers of Dixon Law provide the greatest level of care and legal guidance for St. Louis and Missouri residents.
-When you or someone you love has been the victim of a tire blowout accident, and you’ve suffered severe injuries and have lost work and wages because of those injuries, you need a tire blowout accident lawyer to protect your interests.
-The Tire Blowout Accident Lawyers at Dixon Law can guide you through your tire blowout accident case and see to it that you and your family are provided for during this trying time.
-Whether you need financial assistance because of loss of work, medical bills, or to pay for the costs of recovery associated with any injuries sustained because of the accident, Christopher R. Dixon and the Dixon Injury Firm can and will provide you with expert tire blowout accident legal guidance.
+When you or someone you love has been the victim of a tire blowout accident, resulting in severe injuries and lost work and wages because of those injuries, you need a skilled attorney to protect your interests.
+At The Dixon Injury Firm, our tire blowout accident lawyers in St. Louis are prepared to see to it that you and your family are provided for during this trying time.
+Whether you need financial assistance because of loss of work, medical bills, or to pay for the costs of recovery, we are here to help.

 Tire blowouts occur frequently on U.S. highways.
 In fact, they are one of the leading causes of accidents and injuries in the United States.
 Every year, tire blowouts cause an estimated 535 deaths and 23,000 accidents.